ffund/run-my-experiment-on-geni-blog/2017-04-10-tcp-congestion-control-basics.md

 First, make sure to save the data from the main part of this experiment.
 When you run the experiment again (with a different control control algorithm), it will overwrite your previous data, so you want to have that safely stored somewhere else first.

 For example, you could run this experiment with TCP Cubic, which is the current default on Linux servers that power much of the Internet.
 The main difference between TCP Reno and TCP Cubic is the window increase function.
 While Reno uses the traditional linear increase (W=W+1), Cubic implements a binary search increase which can reach the available bandwidth much faster than Reno.
-You may read more about cubic in the [TCP Cubic paper](https://www.cs.princeton.edu/courses/archive/fall16/cos561/papers/Cubic08.pdf).
+You may read more about Cubic in the [TCP Cubic paper](https://www.cs.princeton.edu/courses/archive/fall16/cos561/papers/Cubic08.pdf).

 To run the experiment with TCP Cubic, you would repeat the steps in the [Generating Data](#generatingdata) section above, but with the `iperf3` command